-Restoration of the lighthouse was completed over the next couple of years.
 In 2002, California State Parks purchased the light station for four million dollars, following the passage of a bond measure in 2000.
 The Coastal Conservancy awarded the purchase price to the Point Cabrillo Lightkeepers Association, a non-profit entity formed to continue the restoration of the facilities and protect the surrounding wildlife habitat.
 By 2005, the easternmost keeper’s dwelling was completely restored and opened as a museum.
 Work then commenced on the head keeper’s dwelling which opened in 2006 as the Lighthouse Inn at Point Cabrillo.
-A caretaker lives in the westernmost dwelling, which in 2009 was just partially restored.
+A caretaker lived in the westernmost dwelling, which in 2009 was just partially restored.
 The inn operated until early 2010, when it was decided to offer the accommodations as vacation rentals.

 Located roughly three miles north of Mendocino.
 The Point Cabrillo Light Station and Preserve is open daily from 9:00 a.m. to sunset.
-The lighthouse and lightkeeper's home are open daily from 11:00 a.m. to 4:00 p.m.
-The tower is not open for climbing, but visitors can now rent the head keeper's dwelling and two cottages behind it.
-(These units operated for a couple of years as a bed and breakfast until early 2010.)
+The lighthouse and an assistant keeper's home are open daily from 11:00 a.m. to 4:00 p.m.
+The tower is not open for climbing, but visitors can now rent the head keeper's dwelling, an assistant keeper's dwelling, and two cottages behind them.

 The Point Cabrillo Light Station and Preserve is open daily from 9:00 a.m. to sunset.
-The lighthouse and lightkeeper's home are open daily from 11:00 a.m. to 4:00 p.m.
-The tower is not open for climbing, but visitors can now rent the head keeper's dwelling and two cottages behind it.
-(These units operated for a couple of years as a bed and breakfast until early 2010.)
+The lighthouse and an assistant keeper's home are open daily from 11:00 a.m. to 4:00 p.m.
+The tower is not open for climbing, but visitors can now rent the head keeper's dwelling, an assistant keeper's dwelling, and two cottages behind them.

 Notes from a friend:Kraig writes: